Kiribati Entry Requirements

 Recommended Vaccinations

-- Routine vaccines (MMR, diphtheria-tetanus-pertussis, varicella, polio, influenza)
+- Routine vaccinations (MMR, diphtheria-tetanus-pertussis, varicella, polio, influenza), Ensure these are up to date

 Health Insurance